Prioritizing Sleep When Baby is Sick

 Illness often interrupts sleep, which in turn throws off our daily routine.
 Moms on Call has 10 simple tips to help prioritize sleep when baby is sick and get through to the other side!

-It is so tough to know what to do while our littles are sick.
+Knowing what to do while our littles are sick is so tough.
 And with healthy children getting as many as 6-8 colds a year, it impacts every household!

-Theres nothing worse than finding yourself in a consistent routine, with great sleep, to only be interrupted with illness.
+There’s nothing worse than finding yourself in a consistent routine, with great sleep, only to be interrupted by illness.
 So, how much can you really control a routine when they just aren’t feeling well?

 Realistically, we really cannot control much when our littles are sick.
 Our job is to help them through it!